-Spine Injury Lawyer Helping Victims in Bergen County
+Spine Injury Lawyer Helping Victims in Bergen and Hudson County

 Suffering a spinal cord injury is a life-altering experience.
 Whether it occurs as a result of a car accident, a fall from a horse, a construction accident, or some other unexpected trauma, if you are the victim, you are undoubtedly overwhelmed.
 If your spinal cord injury was caused by someone else’s negligent or reckless behavior, in addition to getting expert medical care, you need a first-rate personal injury attorney.

 In Hackensack and the surrounding area of New Jersey, you will not find tougher litigators or more empathic spinal cord injury attorneys than Levin & Malkin.
 We have the in-depth knowledge of personal injury law and the extensive familiarity with spinal cord injury claims that you need at this terrible time.
 Over decades of negotiation and courtroom experience, we have developed carefully conceived strategies to win your case and protect your financial future.
 Furthermore, to make things easier, we will come to you for your free consultation.

 Why are spinal cord injuries catastrophic?

 Not only does the spinal cord run nearly the whole length of the body, it connects nerves of almost every part of the body to the brain.
 Beyond the incontrovertible fact that spinal cord injuries involve some loss of nerve function — sensory (involving the ability to feel) and/or motor (involving the ability to move) — unlike many other body parts, the spinal cord is incapable of self-healing.